What is Secure File Transfer Protocol (SFTP) Mode?

 - What is the file encryption (Pretty Good Privacy (PGP) Encryption or none)?

 All data, regardless of how the files are encrypted, is encrypted in transit and at rest.
 Machines are encrypted at rest by Amazon Web Services (AWS) and data is encrypted in transit by SFTP protocol.
-Files can be unencrypted from the client to our systems, and for the Passport application, we also support an optional PGP file encryption.
+Files can be unencrypted from the client to our systems, and for the Passport and VendorProof applications, we also support an optional PGP file encryption with Passport and VendorProof applications only.
+If supplied with a PGP Key, it is important to note that the client will have to save their files in a specific format: The file must have a suffix of .pgp or .gpg - This allows the Passport or VendorProof applications to recognize the need for decryption, then normal file processing can begin.

 - What if I need to change my SFTP password?